 Tummy tuck patients are among the most thrilled plastic surgery patients.
 Once again they can wear a bikini.
 They no longer see skin and fat rolling over their underwear.
 They can bend over and not feel loose and wrinkled skin hanging down.
 After a tummy tuck, the most stylish clothing can fit well and patients regain a sexiness and beauty they may not have had for years.

 Tummy tuck surgery involves a continuous spectrum of options, ranging from a mini tummy tuck with a short scar, to a full tummy tuck that can remove a lot of skin and fat, tighten muscles, and fix hernias.
 Dr. Teitelbaum is a master at assessing the individual components of each patient's problems and will work together with you in a step-by-step manner to create a custom operation for you.
+In this way, he hopes to provide you with the best tummy tuck Los Angeles can offer.

 The primary objective of an abdominoplasty is to create a svelte and beautiful abdomen.
 Many patients also have laxity in their pubic area and groin, or even their upper thighs.
 Adjustments can be made to also improve these areas.
 Dr. Teitelbaum considers the "total picture" and adjusts the procedure to create the maximum benefit and restore the most ideal contours.